ViktorNikoloov/ASP.NET-Core-Project-Blood-Donation-System/README.md

 * Take a look of the donor's control questions and take care of approve or reject the applicants.
 * Take a look of every new applyed blood appointment and decide to aprove or reject it.
 * Could Edit all blood appointment
-* Could write new blog post or edit the old one
+* Could write new blog articles or edit the old one
 * Have access to HangFire statistics